A year after the Baltimore bridge collapse, a long road to recovery is ahead

 Meanwhile, the board issued urgent safety recommendations last week, telling bridge owners to conduct vulnerability assessments.
 The recommendations apply to 30 owners of 68 bridges across 19 states.

-The board is still investigating what caused the cargo ship Dali to lose power as it approached the Key Bridge.
-In an earlier update, investigators said they discovered a loose cable that could have caused electrical issues on the Dali.
-The ship experienced blackouts twice in the hours before it left the Port of Baltimore en route to Sri Lanka.
+The board is still investigating what caused the cargo ship to lose power as it approached the bridge.
+Investigators have said a loose cable could have caused electrical issues.
+The ship experienced two blackouts before it left the port en route to Sri Lanka.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.